TRAVELING WITH FIREARMS TO AFRICA

 Prior to traveling to Africa, you will need to take these forms and the goods listed on them to a US Customs office to be reviewed and signed and sealed.
 You may be a couple of hours from the nearest airport that has a Customs office, but this must be done prior to traveling to Africa.
 I would suggest listing all firearms that you may someday take on an overseas hunting trip to help avoid having to make another trip.
 Make sure that the Manufacturer’s Name, Caliber and the Serial Numbers of your firearms are listed on the form.
 MAKE SURE THE SERIAL NUMBERS ARE CORRECT!
 Make copies of this signed form and take several copies along with the original with you on your safari.
 You will not be allowed to take your guns into the country without this form!

-HOW TO PACK YOUR FIREARMS AND AMMUNITION
+HOW TO PACK YOUR FIREARMS AND AMMUNITION FOR TRAVEL TO AFRICA

 Your firearms should be packed in a sturdy padded lockable rifle case.
 DO NOT PUT YOUR AMMUNITION IN THE CASE WITH YOUR FIREARMS!
 You firearms case should be lockable.
 You must declare that you are traveling with firearms when checking in your luggage at the airport.
 If possible, check your luggage through to your final destination.
 This might not be possible if staying overnight in a guesthouse in Johannesburg, SA and then continuing on the next morning to your final destination.